 2. Take advantage of undercover and secret deals

-Another way to save on a weekend getaway is to find last-minute packages and deals on hotel websites and third-party sites like Travelocity, Expedia and Hotwire.
-These sites often post ‘secret’ or ‘undercover’ deals, where you won’t know the name of the hotel until you click to make your purchase.
+Another way to save on a weekend getaway is to find undercover and secret deals on hotel websites and third-party sites.
+With this type of bargain, you often won’t know the name of the hotel until you click to make your purchase.
 Why would you be cool booking in secret?
 You’ll typically get a deep discount on your reservation, and these offers usually include stays at brand name hotels.
-With Hotwire’s Hot Rate Hotels, for example, you can snag a deep discount and still choose your date, location and star rating.
-You’ll learn the hotel’s name after booking, and if you find a lower price for the same hotel within 24 hours, Hotwire will refund the difference.
+With some providers, you can snag a deep discount and still choose your date, location and star rating, and then you’ll learn the hotel’s name after booking.

 By extending your trip, you may be able to take advantage of offers for a free night’s stay.
 Many hotels and resorts offer complimentary nights when you book three to five nights in a row.
 This usually means flying back on a Monday or Tuesday, which could also mean flight prices can be lower.
 Extra nights can lower the average daily cost of your trip and give you an excuse to bank more rest and relaxation for your travel on a budget.
 This can be an even more attractive strategy when flying long hauls cross-country or even internationally and adjusting to a new time zone.